https-seyhan/Generative-AI/README.md

 ## Large Language Models (LLM)
 Large language models refer to advanced artificial intelligence models that are trained on vast amounts of text data to understand and generate human-like text.
 These models have millions or even billions of parameters, enabling them to capture complex linguistic patterns and generate coherent and contextually relevant responses.
 Some of the notable large language models include:

-    GPT (Generative Pre-trained Transformer) series by OpenAI:
-        GPT-1: Introduced in 2018, it was one of the pioneering large-scale language models.
-        GPT-2: Released in 2019, GPT-2 was a significant advancement, featuring 1.5 billion parameters.
-        GPT-3: Released in 2020, GPT-3 is one of the largest language models to date, with 175 billion parameters, enabling it to perform a wide range of natural language processing tasks with remarkable fluency.

-    BERT (Bidirectional Encoder Representations from Transformers) by Google:
-        BERT was introduced in 2018 and is designed to understand the context of words in a sentence by considering both their left and right context.
-It has been influential in various NLP tasks, including question answering, sentiment analysis, and more.

-    T5 (Text-To-Text Transfer Transformer) by Google:
-        T5, introduced in 2019, is a versatile language model capable of performing a wide range of NLP tasks by framing them as text-to-text tasks.
-It has been used for tasks such as translation, summarization, question answering, and more.

-    XLNet:
-        XLNet, introduced by Google in 2019, is designed to overcome some limitations of previous models like BERT by utilizing permutation-based training.
-It achieves state-of-the-art results on various NLP benchmarks.

-    RoBERTa (Robustly optimized BERT approach) by Facebook AI:
-        RoBERTa is an optimized version of BERT, introduced by Facebook AI in 2019.
-It uses larger mini-batches, dynamic masking, and longer training to improve performance on various NLP tasks.
 ## Images
 ## Audio
 ## Video